pmalinen/EncryptBin/README.md

 The server never sees your plaintext.
 A plaintext API endpoint exists for automation, but is **disabled by default**.

 ---
+## ✨ Features
+- 🔒 Client-side AES-256-GCM encryption
+- 🔑 Zero-knowledge: encryption key is only in the URL fragment (`#key`)
+- 🌓 Light/dark theme (auto-detected from system, toggle available)
+- 📋 One-click copy of paste content or URL
+- ⏱ Expiration: 1 day, 30 days, never, or burn-after-read
+- 🔍 Automatic syntax highlighting (with manual override)
+- 🗑 Background cleanup of expired pastes (local or S3)
+- 📦 Docker-ready, with Caddy reverse proxy for HTTPS
+- 🧪 CI-ready with GitHub Actions and Ansible integration examples

+---

 ## 🚀 Quick Start